-3.3 | Congestion Relief (25 Points)
+3.3 | Congestion Relief - Roads Only (30 Points)

-- a) Provides alternate transportation facility that corrects identified congested problem. - b) Reduces congestion by reducing the number of vehicles. - c) Reduces need for additional highway lanes for peak hour capacity. - d) Increases efficiency of transportation system through traffic management measures. - e) Adds turning movements to relieve congested intersection.
+- a) Provides additional capacity that corrects an identified congested problem. - b) Reduces congestion by adding to highway grid and dispersing vehicles. - Increases the efficiency of system through traffic management measures. - d) Provides an improvement on a larger, regional facility. - Adds improvements to a congested intersection. - Benefits multiple transportation systems.

-3.4 | Mode Choice (25 points)
+3.4 | Mode Choice - Transit Only (30 points)